 The SquishBox is a synthesizer in a guitar pedal.
 It has 4 USB ports for you to plug in MIDI keyboards/controllers, stereo or headphone 1/4″ outputs, an LCD display, and two buttons for switching between patches and changing settings.

 The SquishBox is designed to be inexpensive, easy to understand and modify, but still sound great.
 The brain of the SquishBox is a Raspberry Pi computer with an add-on sound card for high-quality audio.
 The sound engine is FluidSynth, an open-source software synthesizer that uses soundfonts, a versatile and widely-available sample-based sound format that can produce instruments from growly synths to perfect pianos.
 The interface is FluidPatcher – code written by Geek Funk Labs that allows you to create your own patches/banks, and even change the interface.
 You can buy one as a kit or fully assembled on Tindie.

 The SquishBox comes with software preinstalled on its SD card.
-To update the software, or perform a fresh install on a custom build, the preferred method is to remotely log in to the SquishBox using ssh and run the install/update script by entering the following at the command line:
+Recent models can be updated using the “Update Device” option in the System Menu.
+To update manually, remotely log in to the SquishBox and enter the following at the command line: